subhashadhikari057/hrm-fyp/backend/documentation/Company-module.md

 - Company code can be used as a slug in frontend routing
 - File uploads are stored locally (consider cloud storage for production)
 - JWT tokens expire after 30 days (configurable)
+- **Data Integrity**: Companies with associated users cannot be deleted
+- All responses use consistent `{ message, data }` format for better API predictability
+- **Company Status**: Suspended and archived companies block all user access automatically